zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### Escalation process

 * Make the student feel [held](#feeling-held) first.
 Then suggest the [escalation process](https://github.com/makersacademy/course/blob/master/pills/escalation_process.md).
-[This link isn't publically accessible, I'm afraid.
+[This link isn't publicly accessible, I'm afraid.
 It points to an internal Makers Academy document.
 The document describes a process that helps the student help themselves.
 It suggests: gathering words to describe the problem, Googling, talking to a pair programming partner, and asking on the student Slack channel.]

 #### Identify and train a developer skill

-For example: diagramming, delegating behaviour, breaking classes into single responsibilities, debugging asynchronous code, 5 whys, falsifying assumptions, following the flow etc.
+For example: diagramming, delegating behaviour, breaking classes into single responsibilities, debugging asynchronous code, 5 whys, falsifying assumptions, following the flow.

 * I can identify a skill that's lacking by looking at how the student makes their request, how they've tried to find the problem and what solutions they've tried.

-* To set the student's expectations for the interaction, name the skill I'm going to help them train.
+* To set the student's expectations, name the skill I'm going to help them train.
 Suggest they employ the skill to solve the problem.
 Name the skill at the end of the session to help them remember to use it.

 * Figure out how much to scaffold the skill.
 Maybe the first time that I suggest diagramming, I'll need to walk the student through it.
-But, in future interactions, I should be able to reduce the scaffolding.
+But, in the future, I should be able to reduce the scaffolding.

 #### Identify and train a developer behaviour

 * For example: the [XP values](http://www.extremeprogramming.org/values.html).

-#### Help the student clarify their problem explanation
+#### Help the student clarify their explanation of their problem

 * Maybe ask them questions to clarify their request for help.